-$H_A$ : At least one group of test scores is different from the rest
+H_A : At least one mean is different

 Again, we phrase our null hypothesis in terms of what we are actually looking for, and we use a number of population parameters equal to our number of groups.
+Our alternative hypothesis is always exactly the same.